chartjs/Chart.js/docs/developers/charts.md

 // We look for the defaults by doing Chart.defaults[chartType]
 // It looks like a bug exists when the defaults don't exist Chart.defaults.derivedBubble = Chart.defaults.bubble;

+// Sets the default dataset config for 'derivedBubble' to be the same as the bubble dataset defaults.
+// It looks like a bug exists when the dataset defaults don't exist Chart.defaults.global.datasets.derivedBubble = Chart.defaults.global.datasets.bubble;

 // I think the recommend using Chart.controllers.bubble.extend({ extensions here });
 var custom = Chart.controllers.bubble.extend({